22veda/OpenCv/README.md

 # OpenCv
-This repo contains python scripts that can simply your work when dealing with face recognition projects!
+This repo contains python scripts that can simplify your work when dealing with face recognition projects!

 ## Python Scripts